kingakwa/PROJECT-1-Migration-of-Source-Code-from-Bitbucket-to-GitHub-final/README.md

  ## On your Bitbucket

 - Navigate to your Bitbucket repository Example "Mirroring-Repo" Create an access token under `Repository settings > Security > Access tokens`
- - Create Repository Access Token with selecting all the "READ" Permission
+ - Create Repository Access Token with selecting all the "READ" Permission and check the Read and write checkbox under Webhooks.
+Copy the first Token and save it in your notepad because you can view it just once.
   - Copy the last Access token Example
      <img width="902" alt="acccess-taken 1" src="https://github.com/user-attachments/assets/58b6e78c-a18b-4d61-9d65-909456ddfdfc" />